Ahmedheweidy/Second-Exam/README.md

 # movies-api

-this website an application to training and finding out how apis work.
+This website is an application for training and finding out how APIs work.

-thank you for reading this........
+Thank you for reading this........